Trialerror-phase/Trialerror-phase/README.md

 - 👋 Hi, I’m @Trialerror-phase
 - 👀 I’m interested in cyber security
-- 🌱 I’m currently learning python programing
+- 🌱 Looking for a picture perfect world.
-- 💞️ I’m looking to collaborate on security proects
+- 💞️ I’m looking to collaborate on security projects
 - 📫 How to reach me nyangayiotuya@gmail.com
 -